exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Requires [observer interval](#observer-interval) to be set.

 Returns the content of the anchoring transaction which anchors the specific block.
-If the asked block was not anchored yet or if the [observer interval](#observer-interval) is not set, returns `null`.
+If the selected block has not been anchored yet or if the [observer interval](#observer-interval) is not set, returns `null`.

 #### Parameters